Navnk99/Regression-and-Classification/README.md

 # Machine Learning Algorithms Implementation

-This repository contains the implementation of various machine learning algorithms and techniques as part of the CSE 6363 Machine Learning course assignments.
+This repository contains the implementation of various machine learning algorithms and techniques.
 The primary focus is on Linear Regression and Classification methods, including Logistic Regression and Linear Discriminant Analysis (LDA).

 ## Table of Contents
 - [Project Overview](#project-overview)